erikaosgue/criptocurrency-converter/README.md

-# API CRIPTOCURRENCY CONVERTER
+# CRIPTOCURRENCY CONVERTER

-## Cryptocurrency Converter Calculator will convert from the input currency price and the amount of the input currency, a final conversion for the output currency
+## Cryptocurrency Converter program will convert from the input currency price and the amount of the input currency, a final conversion for the value of the output currency

 * ## Bulding the Json must have:
-    * ## the input and output currency in string format and should be one of these following Words: BTC, BCC, LTC, ETH, ETC, XRP
+    * ## the input and output currency in string format and should be one of these following currencies: BTC, BCC, LTC, ETH, ETC, XRP
     * ## amount should be a number

 <br>